 Chicago Debates relies on a large network of volunteers to help our debate program thrive.
-Check out all the different volunteer opportunities below!
+Check out our volunteer resources below!

 We need judges to give our students the opportunity to debate at tournaments!
 No experience is required; we will train you to be an effective judge.
 Judges have the option to volunteer for a half-day or full day.
 We offer judge volunteers a stipend.
 When we return to in-person tournaments lunch is also provided.

 Community Debate Coach

 Want to get even more involved?
 You can assistant coach for a debate team on an ongoing basis.
 Coaching occurs weekly at the school during school hours, and at monthly weekend tournaments.
 Community coaches can work in either a paid or volunteer capacity and are hired by, and work for, the school they’re coaching.
 The position requires a full background check and fingerprinting as required by Chicago Public Schools, as well as a deep commitment to coaching debate.
 Ongoing training and support are provided by Chicago Debates.

 Read our community coach guidelines here.
 Apply to be a community coach here.
 Applications are reviewed on a rolling basis.
 We will contact you once we find a team that fits well with your background.

 Email our Volunteer & Outreach Manager, Lauren Hince, at firstname.lastname@example.org to learn about all the ways to support Chicago Debates.